VictorFlikweert/fwv_ansible/README.md

 To reset a cluster properly before reinitializing, follow these steps carefully:

-1. Delete the Cluster via Rancher UI
-   - Log in to the Rancher UI.
-   - Navigate to the Clusters section.
-   - Select the cluster you want to reset.
-   - Click Delete and confirm the action.
-   - Wait for the deletion process to complete before proceeding.

-2. Delete the Cluster via ArgoCD UI
+1. Delete the Cluster via ArgoCD UI
     - Log in to the ArgoCD UI.
     - Navigate to the Clusters section.
     - Select the cluster you want to reset.
     - Click Delete and confirm the action.
     - Refresh to confirm the cluster has been removed.

-3. Run the reset.yml Script
+2. Run the reset.yml Script
    - To completely uninstall K3S and Rancher from the cluster:
     ```
     ansible-playbook -i inventory/[cluster_ip].yml playbooks/reset.yml